mochi-hpc/mochi-doc/docs/source/index.rst

 **Yokan** is Mochi's main key/value storage service.
 It provides many backends and a rich API, including C, C++, and Python bindings.

+**Warabi** is Mochi's blob storage service.
+It provides capabilities for storing binary large objects with support for multiple backends (memory, persistent memory, ABT-IO) and efficient bulk transfers.

+**Flock** is Mochi's group management service.
+It provides functionalities to form and manage groups of distributed processes with multiple bootstrap methods (self, view, MPI, join, file) and backends (static, centralized).

 **Bake** is Mochi's main bulk storage service.
 It provides ways to store raw data in local devices such as SSDs or persistent memory devices.